 In all criminal prosecutions, the accused shall enjoy the right to ...be informed of the nature and cause of the accusation....

 No principle of procedural due process is more clearly established than that notice of the specific charge, and a chance to be heard in a trial of the issues raised by that charge, if desired, are among the constitutional rights of every accused in a criminal proceeding in all courts, state or federal.

-The effort to force the ecclesiastical courts to adhere to the common-law rule of precision in accusation foundered in the sixteenth century, as the inquisitorial system of justice returned to prominence.
-The High Commission and Star Chamber revived the practice of questioning a citizen without specifying the nature of the accusation against him.
-As a result, the practice of refusing to inform one being questioned of the nature of the charges against him became intertwined with the related right (now embodied in the Fifth Amendment) against self-incrimination (which the English courts of this era applied only prior to the presentation of formal charges).
-Those called to answer in the Star Chamber refused to do so on the dual ground that they did not know what they were accused of and that they could not be compelled to answer, thereby condemning themselves from their own mouths.
+In 1164, seeking to restrict the power of the ecclesiastical courts, King Henry II issued the Constitutions of Clarendon, which required Church courts to identify a definite accusation before calling a layman to answer a charge.
+The development of an accusatorial system based on specific charges continued with the Magna Carta in 1215, only to founder in the sixteenth century, as the inquisitorial system of justice returned to prominence.
+The High Commission and Star Chamber revived the practice of questioning a subject without specifying the nature of the accusation against him.
+As a result, the practice of refusing to inform one being questioned of the nature of the charges against him became intertwined with the right (now embodied in the Fifth Amendment) against self-incrimination (which the English courts of this era applied only prior to the presentation of formal charges).
+Those called to answer in the Star Chamber refused to do so on the dual grounds that they did not know what they were accused of and that they could not be compelled to answer, thereby condemning themselves from their own mouths.

 Thus in 1637, when Freeborn John Lilburne, a Puritan, was examined by the Star Chamber on unspecified charges, his response was twofold: